MichaelVrana/pipelinr/dsl.md

 Metadata input generator takes an output from previous stage and returns the output with its execution metadata.

-**TODO**: What about metadata for a single task vs metadata for the whole stage?
-If it is given the whole output from the previous stage, should it just get metadata for each task in the given stage, eg given a list of outputs, should it map each output to its metadata?
+**TODO**: What about metadata for a single task output vs metadata for the whole stage?
+If the generator is given the whole output from the previous stage, should it just get metadata for each task in the given stage, eg given a list of outputs, should it map each output to its metadata?

 ### `failed`

 Takes a previous stage output and filters out those outputs, that failed during execution.
-Also maps the outputs to its metadata.
+Also maps each output to its metadata.

 ### `filter`